vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

-The flip side to this is that justified entitlement has a greater chance of having its "root cause" fixed; for instance, if you feel justified anger that your housemate beat you up, your friends who tell you this may offer youo a place to stay to get out of the housemate situation, and a court may grant you a restraining order on your housemate.
+The flip side to this is that justified entitlement has a greater chance of having its "root cause" fixed; for instance, if you feel justified anger that your housemate beat you up, your friends who tell you this may offer you a place to stay to get out of the housemate situation, and a court may grant you a restraining order on your housemate.
 And it's also possible that the fact that friends and society at large are willing to hear you out and take your side, in